Lavine420/alx-low_level_programming/0x00-hello_world/README.md

-Generates the code of a c code and saves it in an output files
+compiles a c file and creates an executable named cisfun